ualiangzhang/ualiangzhang.github.io/_pages/training.md

   * The major challenges of the U.S.healthcare system
   * Who the key stakeholders are in the U.S. healthcare system
   * Issues you may encounter in efforts to improve healthcare delivery and the healthcare system

+* 12/2024 **Data Analysis with R Programming**
+  * Google on Coursera  (verify: AI9TJ1FQR5T5)
+  * Describe the R programming language and its programming environment
+  * Explain the fundamental concepts associated with programming in R including functions, variables, data types, pipes, and vectors
+  * Describe the options for generating visualizations in R
+  * Demonstrate an understanding of the basic formatting in R Markdown to create structure and emphasize content

 * 12/2024 **Databases and SQL for Data Science with Python**
   * IBM on Coursera  (verify: [link](https://www.credly.com/badges/606c0bab-1c94-4d85-bb87-8951f17919c3/linked_in_profile))